apache/trafficcontrol/docs/source/overview/traffic_ops.rst

 .. limitations under the License.
 ..

+.. _to-overview:

 Traffic Ops
 ===========
-Traffic Ops is the tool for administration (configuration and monitoring) of all components in a Traffic Control CDN.
-Traffic Portal uses Traffic Ops APIs to manage servers, cache groups, delivery services, etc. In many cases, a configuration change requires propagation to several, or even all, caches and only explicitly after or before the same change propagates to Traffic Router.
+Traffic Ops is the tool for administration (configuration and monitoring) of all components in a Traffic Control CDN. :ref:`tp-overview` uses the :ref:`to-api` to manage servers, :term:`Cache Group`\ s, :term:`Delivery Service`\ s, etc. In many cases, a configuration change requires propagation to several, or even all, :term:`cache server`\ s and only explicitly after or before the same change propagates to :ref:`tr-overview`.
 Traffic Ops takes care of this required consistency between the different components and their configuration.
-Traffic Ops exposes its data through a series of HTTP APIs.
-Traffic Ops also provides a legacy user interface that has been superseded by the Traffic Portal UI.

-Traffic Ops uses a PostgreSQL database to store the configuration information, and the `Mojolicious framework <http://mojolicio.us/>`_ and `Go <https://golang.org/>`_ to generate APIs used by the Traffic Portal.
-Not all configuration data is in this database however; for sensitive data like SSL private keys or token based authentication shared secrets, a separate key/value store is used, allowing the operator to harden the server that runs this key/value store better from a security perspective (i.e only allow Traffic Ops access it with a cert).
+Traffic Ops uses a `PostgreSQL <https://www.postgresql.org/>`_ database to store the configuration information, and a combination of the `Mojolicious framework <http://mojolicio.us/>`_ and `Go <https://golang.org/>`_ to provide the :ref:`to-api`.
+Not all configuration data is in this database however; for sensitive data like private SSL keys or token-based authentication shared secrets, :ref:`ts-overview` is used as a separate, key/value store, allowing administrators to harden the :ref:`ts-overview` server better from a security perspective (i.e only allow Traffic Ops to access it, verifying authenticity with a certificate).
 The Traffic Ops server, by design, needs to be accessible from all the other servers in the Traffic Control CDN.

-Traffic Ops generates all the application specific configuration files for the caches and other servers.
-The caches and other servers check in with Traffic Ops at a regular interval (default 15 minutes) to see if updated configuration files require application.
-This is done by the Traffic Ops Operations Readiness Test (ORT) script.
+Traffic Ops generates all the application-specific configuration files for the :term:`cache server`\ s and other servers.
+The :term:`cache server`\ s and other servers check in with Traffic Ops at a regular interval to see if updated configuration files require application.
+On :term:`cache server`\ s this is done by the :term:`ORT` script.

-Traffic Ops also runs a collection of periodic checks to determine the operational readiness of the caches.
-These periodic checks are customizable by the Traffic Ops administrative user using extensions.
+Traffic Ops also runs a collection of periodic checks to determine the operating state of the :term:`cache server`\ s.
+These periodic checks are customizable by the Traffic Ops administrative user using `Traffic Ops Extension`_\ s.

-Traffic Ops is in the process of migrating from Perl to Go, and currently runs as two applications.
+Traffic Ops is in the process of migrating from Perl to Go, and currently runs as two separate applications.
 The Go application serves all endpoints which have been rewritten in the Go language, and transparently proxies all other requests to the old Perl application.
+For this reason, users and administrators should direct all requests solely at the Go-based implementation.
 Both applications are installed by the RPM, and both run as a single service.
 When the project has fully migrated to Go, the Perl application will be removed, and the RPM and service will consist solely of the Go application.

 .. _trops-ext: